simusid/station/README.md

 # Station
 Station is an AI that will assist with the operations of an organization.
 It will have a corpus of information, foundational, historical, current.
 It will know what is important in the context of "today".

+## Motivation
+The motivation for this app is to fix operational communication of little things so they don't become big things.

+Passdown logs

 # Components

 ## History/purpose/mission information